 For the filling, you can add fresh guava along with the strawberries or even do fresh guava with strawberry jam.

 When cooking the french toast, keep the heat on medium-low to prevent the crust from burning too quickly.
-A best choice is to use the griddle but if you don't own one, the stove top works just fine.
+The best choice is to use the griddle but if you don't own one, a nonstick pan works just fine.
 Finish the french toast in the oven to warm up the inside.

 Drizzle the french toast with guava sauce and serve.

 Holy moly this stuffed french toast is out of this world!
 The filling is warm and gooey with bites of fresh strawberries while the bread is nice and crunchy.
 No need for syrup since the stuffed french toast is just sweet enough.
 I kid you not, I made 3 servings of this and had it for breakfast all to myself.
 Talk about indulging, but every bite was worth it!